Frequently asked questions

 To read or not to read?

 The course requires at least a basic knowledge of music.
 Some classes may introduce you to a new musical genre which you perhaps haven't previously experienced.
-We welcome musicians of all ages, although people under 16 MUST be accompanied by an adult.
+We welcome musicians of all ages, although under 18s MUST be accompanied by an adult.

 HISS is for singers and players who read from notation.
 HISS is also for singers and players who do not read, but learn by ear.
 Classes may be designated E or R, indicating mostly by Ear or mostly by Reading.
 Some are equally open to both.